-The 24.2 megapixel A68 is equipped with a burst shooting speed of up to 8 frames per second, the ability to record 1080p Full HD movies in the XAVC Sv format, a 79-point auto-focus system that includes 15 cross points, and a dedicated F2.8 AF sensor point, in-body image stabilization, a 2.7-inch tilting LCD, an XGA OLED electronic viewfinder with 2359k dot resolution, a backlit top LCD,
+The 24.2 megapixels A68 is equipped with a burst shooting speed of up to 8 frames per second, the ability to record 1080p Full HD movies in the XAVC Sv format, a 79-point auto-focus system that includes 15 cross points, and a dedicated F2.8 AF sensor point, in-body image stabilization, a 2.7-inch tilting LCD, an XGA OLED electronic viewfinder with 2359k dot resolution, a top backlit LCD,

 When compared to a conventional DSLR camera, a camera that utilizes Translucent Mirror Technology has a translucent mirror that is fixed in place.
 This mirror divides the optical pathway between the primary image sensor and a separate phase-detection autofocus sensor.

 Additionally, the camera’s mechanical design is more straightforward, which enables it to be more compact.
 The body only of the Sony A68 may be purchased for $599 in the United States and £480 in the United Kingdom.

 The Sony A68 has an appearance comparable to that of the company’s flagship A77 II model.
 However, the A68 replaces the traditional optical viewfinder with an electronic one and employs a fixed semi-translucent mirror instead of the moving non-translucent mirror found in a DSLR camera.

 Because the mirror of the A68 is translucent, sufficient light can pass through it to the sensor, which enables the sensor to remain fixed at all times.
 In addition, the mirror can reflect some of the light onto a phase-detection auto-focus array located at the top of the A68 body.